As COVID quarantine guidelines change, businesses and schools react

 - Those who haven’t been boosted, or remain unvaccinated should stay home for five days and get tested on the fifth, if possible.

-“CDC’s updated recommendations for isolation and quarantine balance what we know about the spread of the virus and the protection provided by vaccination and booster doses,” said CDC Director, Dr. Rochelle Walensky.
+“CDC’s updated recommendations for isolation and quarantine balance what we know about the spread of the virus and the protection provided by vaccination and booster doses,” said CDC Director Dr. Rochelle Walensky.
 “These updates ensure people can safely continue their daily lives.”

 Walensky’s statement squares with commentary from Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
 “With the sheer volume of new cases that we are having and that we expect to continue with Omicron, one of the things that we want to be careful of is that we don’t have so many people out,” Fauci told CNN.
 “We want to get people back to the jobs, particularly the essential jobs, to keep society running smoothly.”